Frequently Asked Questions

 There are two ways to pay for your care at our clinic.

-1. Direct enrollment.
-Whether you are uninsured, underinsured or have other health insurance, you can pay us an affordable monthly fee directly.
+- Self-Pay Program: Whether you are uninsured or underinsured, you can pay us an affordable monthly fee directly.
 You will be billed for the previous month's enrollment fee at the beginning of each month.

-Can I enroll my child if I am not a patient myself?
+Can my child/children be a patient if I am not a patient myself?

 Can I choose the physician who will provide my care?

 Yes.
 We want you to feel totally comfortable with your physician.
-Our physician staff consist of family medicine faculty and resident physicians.
-You will see your personal physician whenever possible.
-If you require urgent care and your physician is not available, another physician will see you.
-All of our physicians will have access to your medical records.
-You are welcome to change physicians if you wish.
+Our provider staff consists of family medicine faculty and resident physicians.
+You will see your personal provider whenever possible.
+If you require urgent care and your provider is not available, another provider will see you.
+All of our provider will have access to your medical records.
+You are welcome to change provider within our clinic if you wish.

-How do I get in touch with my doctor?
+How do I get in touch with my provider?

 If you would like to talk to a member of your health care team, please call us at 206-297-5100 during clinic hours.
-Your call will be answered promptly by a staff member.
+Your call will be answered promptly by a staff member and directed appropriately for accurate response to your questions/concerns.
 After hours, you may call and leave a voice message for any non-urgent needs (e.g., appointment requests, prescription refills.)
 All voice messages will be returned by the next working day by someone on your health care team.
 For urgent questions after hours, you will be connected to the hospital operator who will get you in touch with an on-call physician.

-You can also e-mail your health care team directly at any time to ask clinical questions, request perscription refills and discuss test results.
-E-mails are returned by the next working day.
-Please do not send urgent requests through e-mail - call our office and speak to someone directly.
+You can also e-mail your health care team directly at any time to ask clinical questions, request prescription refills and discuss test results through MyChart.
+You can expect a response to your requests within three (3) business days.
+Please do not send urgent requests through MyChart - call our office directly at 206-297-5100 and speak to a staff member.

 What should I do if I have an emergency?